shadenaziz/pdsnd_github/README.md

 Dec 2022

 ### Project Title
-Bike share
+Bike share systems

 ### Description
 it is about bike share systems for three major cities in the US

 ### Files used
-Include the files used
+we used 3 Excel files.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.